Faceted wrinkling by contracting a curved boundary: Comparing simulated deformation with model

-where $\kappa(s)$ is the normal curvature of the outermost arc of the cone, parameterised by the arc length $s$.
-For a circular cone as in our model, $\kappa(s) = \rm{const.} = 1/\rho_c$, where $\rho_c$ is the radius of the outermost circle.
-Then, adding up the contribution of $2m$ cones for a wrinkled solution of wavenumber $m$ (see SI for details), we get:
+where $B$ is the bending modulus and $\kappa_N(s)$ is the curvature of the outermost arc of the cone normal to the surface, parameterised by the arc length $s$.
+For a circular cone as in our model, $\kappa_N(s) = \rm{const.}$.
+For fine wrinkles \footnote{i.e. for $\eta \ll 1 \leftrightarrow m \gg \rm{max}\{1,1/w\}$ }, we can write $\kappa_N \approx 1/\rho_c$, where $\rho_c$ is the radius of curvature of the outer circle of the cone (see SI Fig.~\ref{fig:SI_fig2}b).
+Then, adding up the contributions of $2m$ cones for a wrinkled solution of wavenumber $m$ (see SI for details), we get: